IAmAnonymous001/alx-pre_course/0x01-git/README.md

-This is the README file inside the 0x01-git directory
+This is the README file that is inside the 0x01-git directory